 Thought I would try my hand at a Buddhist text for a change, not that I deem myself very familiar with this kind of texts but this one is not riddled with Buddhist terminology, which makes things easier.

 For anything related to Manchu Buddhist texts, the Research Material on Manchu Buddhist Canon website is the place to go.
 Ten cases out of 108 have already been digitized a few years ago, I hope they have plans to do more at some point.
-Very useful are also the glossary and the catalog they provide.
+The glossary and the catalog they provide are also very useful.

 For those interested in the genesis of the Manchu Tripitaka/Kangyur, M. Bingenheimer has written an article entitled History of the Manchu Buddhist Canon and First Steps towards its Digitization which makes for a very interesting read.